casperklein/homeassistant-addons/netbox/README.md

 If set, a new netbox superuser is created on add-on start.

 **Important: Use these options only once.
 Check the log and after successful creation of the user, remove the credentials from the configuration.**

-### Option: `https`

-Enables/Disables HTTPS on the web interface.
-Set it `true` to enable it, `false` otherwise.

-### Option: `certfile`

-A file containing a certificate, including its chain.
-If this file doesn't exist, the add-on start will fail.

-**Note**: *The file MUST be stored in the Home Assistant `/ssl` directory, which is the default for Home Assistant.*

-### Option: `keyfile`

-A file containing the private key.
-If this file doesn't exist, the add-on start will fail.

-**Note**: *The file MUST be stored in the Home Assistant `/ssl` directory, which is the default for Home Assistant.*

 ### Option: `LOGIN_REQUIRED`